Meet The Board Members

 Treasurer

 The Mannles moved to the Washington, DC area in 1993, but always returned to Cape Ann for some part of the summer and for the Christmas holidays.
 Because Tom's consulting work can be done anywhere, they planned to move back to Cape Ann (truly "home").
-Shortly after moving back in 2009, and Tom joined the Cape Ann Symphony Board.
+Shortly after moving back in 2009, Tom joined the Cape Ann Symphony Board.
 Tom and Ann both enjoy all varieties of music, including classical.

 Tom is a graduate of the United States Military Academy at West Point, the Kennedy School of Government of Harvard University, and has been a health care consultant, particularly focused on the unique planning requirements of the federal Departments of Defense and Veterans Affairs, since the early 1990s.